 This is at odds with a Sporting Life dispatch dated July 15 (and issued on July 23), which said, “There is no truth in the report that the Toronto Club will secure McClure, the Amherst pitcher, from the New York American Club, for the simple reason that Manager [Ed] Barrow [then of Buffalo] got in ahead of Manager [Joe] Kelley.”
 That same issue of Sporting Life, however, contained the news that McClure had joined the Highlanders.
 To make things even hazier, yet another story in that issue noted that McClure had been dealing with injury.
 On August 13 this callous blurb appeared: “Manager Joe Kelley, of Toronto, has returned McClure, the Amherst twirler, to the New York Americans.
 McClure was having trouble with his arm and Kelley decided he had enough cripples without the youngster.”

 Manager George Stallings then put McClure in left field – where he had also played while at Amherst.
 He stayed in “until Charlie Hemphill, who was in the clubhouse, could get on his togs and take Wolter’s place in right field.”
-Bert Daniels moved temporarily from left to center and Birdie Cree from center to right.
-One can’t tell from the box scores what kind of out McClure made in his lone plate appearance, though at least he was not one of Donovan’s four strikeout victims that day.
+Bert Daniels moved temporarily from left to center and Cree from center to right.
+One may speculate as to why Hemphill was not immediately available, but it's possible that he was hung over – he was known for dissipation.
+It took him long enough to dress that McClure, who'd taken the second spot in the order for Wolter, went to bat.
+In his lone big-league plate appearance, he became one of Donovan’s four strikeout victims that day.

 After the game, as the Baltimore Sun reported, “Lawrence McClure, the former Amherst College twirler, was at the same time turned over to Jersey City.”
 It does not appear that McClure ever appeared for the Skeeters.
 His arm was still bothering him; as the Washington Times wrote that October, “the pitcher never was able to show what he could do in fast company, having a sore arm all the time he was on the Hillltop.”